makersacademy/airport_challenge/README2.md

 - [ ] Defend against edge cases
 - [x] Use the Single Responsability Principle
 - [x] Minimum coverage > 95%

+## Difficulties encountered
+- Struggled with use of double
+- Struggled with use of stubs
+- Struggled with 'Arrange' and 'Act' section on RSpec
+- Struggled with setting up multiple regex match